 Occasionally I have to ignore the rules altogether and buy those silly shoes.
 I fell in love with some beaded sandals that I couldn’t get out of my mind, so I made a calculated purchase and decided that I would find a way to work them into my wardrobe.
 These sandals definitely don’t fit my “capsule” definition so I had to change my plan to work better for me.

-Another common mistake is copying another person’s capsule.
+Another of the most common capsule wardrobe mistakes is copying another person’s closet.

 There are a couple of problems with this plan: